ReactiveX/RxGo/README.md

 - [CombineLatest](doc/combinelatest.md) — when an item is emitted by either of two Observables, combine the latest item emitted by each Observable via a specified function and emit items based on the results of this function
 - [Join](doc/join.md) — combine items emitted by two Observables whenever an item from one Observable is emitted during a time window defined according to an item emitted by the other Observable
 - [Merge](doc/merge.md) — combine multiple Observables into one by merging their emissions
+- [RaceWith](doc/race-with.md) — creates an Observable that mirrors the first source Observable to emit a next, error or complete notification from the combination of the Observable to which the operator is applied and supplied Observables.
 - [StartWithIterable](doc/startwithiterable.md) — emit a specified sequence of items before beginning to emit the items from the source Iterable
 - [ZipFromIterable](doc/zipfromiterable.md) — combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function